 Like many families, you might be struggling with the balance of social media and technology time vs. family time.
-Our lives have come so over run with technology and social media, that before we know it we can find ourselves missing out on moments to bond, laugh, and enjoy life together.
-If you are resolving to use less technology and social media in 2015, take a look below at some helpful tips to get you started.
+Our lives have become so overrun with technology and social media, that before we know it we can find ourselves missing out on moments to bond, laugh, and enjoy life together.
+If you are resolving to use less technology and social media in 2021, take a look below at some helpful tips to get you started.
 You will find 50 Ways to Reduce Technology Use in the New Year so you can fill your time making memories!

 50 Ways to Reduce Technology Use in the New Year